nathalierocelle/NLP-Novice-to-Ninja/1 - Introduction to NLP and Text Preprocessing/ReadMe.md

 # Introduction to NLP and its applications
-Natural Language Processing (NLP) is a subfield of artificial intelligence (AI) that focuses on the interaction between computers and human language.
+Natural Language Processing is a subfield of artificial intelligence (AI) that focuses on the interaction between computers and human language.
 Its primary goal is to enable machines to understand, interpret, and generate natural language in a meaningful way.

 NLP finds extensive applications in a variety of domains, some of which include: